dscolby/CausalELM.jl/docs/src/guide/gcomputation.md

 continuous, time to event, and count outcome variables.

 !!! tip
-    You can also specify the causal estimand, whether to employ L2 regularization, which activation function to use, whether the data is of a temporal nature, and the number of neurons to use during estimation.
+    You can also specify the causal estimand, which activation function to use, whether the data is of a temporal nature, the number of extreme learning machines to use, the number of features to consider for each extreme learning machine, the number of bootstrapped observations to include in each extreme learning machine, and the number of neurons to use during estimation.
 These options are specified with the following keyword
-    arguments: quantity\_of\_interest, regularized, activation, temporal, and num\_neurons.
+    arguments: quantity\_of\_interest, activation, temporal, num_machines, num_feats,
+    sample_size, and num\_neurons.

 !!! note
     Internally, the outcome model is treated as a regression since extreme learning machines